PostHog/posthog-rs/examples/README.md

 # PostHog Rust SDK Examples

-This directory contains example applications demonstrating how to use the PostHog Rust SDK.
+This directory contains example applications demonstrating how to use the PostHog Rust SDK

 ## Available Examples